Table of Contents

 Edge Length – Determines the quality of the displacement.
 Each triangle of the original mesh is subdivided into a number of subtriangles.
 More subtriangles mean more detail in the displacement, slower rendering times and more RAM usage.
 Less subtriangles mean less detail, faster rendering and less RAM.
 The meaning of Edge length depends on the View dependent parameter.
 The slider's minimum range is set to 0.4.
 Using lower values is still possible by manually typing them in the input box but it may cause significant render delay.

-Clips the surface geometry in places where the displacement map value is below the specified threshold.
-This can be used for clip mapping a displacement map value below which geometry is clipped.
+Water Level – Clips the surface geometry in places where the displacement map value is below the specified threshold.
+This can be used for clip mapping a displacement map value below which geometry will be clipped.

 Level Height – Value below which the geometry is clipped.

 Materials need to be applied to objects (groups/components) to have working displacement.
-If various materials are applied to different faces of an object, the displacement from the top-level (group/component) material is used on all of them.
-Normal Displacement takes into account the texture size of each different face material, while 2D Displacement ignores them.
+If various materials are applied to different faces of an object, the displacement from the top-level (group/component) material will be used on all of them.
+Normal Displacement will take into account the texture size of each different face material, while 2D Displacement will ignore them.

 Raytrace Properties